Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 Your mind fills you with inner fire.
 Whenever you cast a spell, your armor rating increases by one step for each WP you spend on casting the spell.
 The effect lasts until your turn in the next round.

-### Holy Word: Sanctify
+### Power Word: Shield
 - **Requirement:** Priest’s Zeal
+- **Willpower Points:** 2

+\column

+If you or a creature within 10 meters of you gets hit by an attack a ,spell or a monster attack, you can activate this ability to shield the target.
+The damage the target takes from the attack or spell is reduced by 2D6.
+Using this ability can be done out of turn and it does not count as an action.

+### Sanctify
+- **Requirement:** Priest’s Zeal
-- **Willpower Points:**
+- **Willpower Points:**  3

-You can activate this ability, by speaking a holy word, when casting a spell that heals a creature.
+You can activate this ability when casting a spell that heals a creature.
 You and all other creatures of your choice within 10 meters of you heals the same amount of HP.

-### Power Word: Shield
-- **Requirement:** Priest’s Zeal
-- **Willpower Points:** Varies

-When you or a friendly creature gets hit by

 ### Shadow Form
 - **Requirement:** Priest’s Zeal